This is a very crucial question debated, by cardiologists , cardiac surgeons for long decades (of course our patients too need an answer desperately)

 The answer is not at all simple , most of us are still tentative.

-Read the conclusion of these two famous studies.
+Have a look at the conclusion of these two famous studies.
 STICH and STICHES.
-Hope we get closer to a clear answer.The study population may not fit in to all CAD population.
-Still it is useful to get some information about this issue.
+Hope, we could reach closer to a clear answer.Ofcourse, the study population may not fit in to all the CAD population we come across.
+Still, it conveys some useful information about this issue.

 Final mesage